Pancreatic cancer is caused by the abnormal and uncontrolled growth of cells in the pancreas, a large gland that's part of the digestive system.

 The first noticeable symptoms of pancreatic cancer are often:

 - pain in the back or stomach area – which may come and go at first and is often worse when lying down or after eating

 - yellowing of the skin and whites of the eyes (jaundice) – it also may cause dark yellow or orange pee, pale-coloured poo and itchy skin

 Other possible symptoms of pancreatic cancer include:

 - feeling sick and being sick

 - changes in bowel movements (diarrhoea or constipation)

 - blood clots

-You may also develop symptoms of diabetes if you have pancreatic cancer, because it can produce chemicals that interfere with the normal effect of insulin.
+You may also develop symptoms of diabetes if you have pancreatic cancer.
+This is because the tumour can stop the pancreas producing insulin as it normally would.

 Causes of pancreatic cancer